 A formidable and outspoken Australian rules ruckman who used his physical presence and intellect to dominate the center square.

-Will Minson carved out a 12-year career in the AFL as a quintessential, old-school ruckman for the Western Bulldogs.
-Standing well over two meters tall, he was a formidable presence in the center bounce, using his strength and timing to give his midfielders first use of the ball.
-Drafted in 2003, he developed into a reliable and combative figure, earning a reputation for his aggressive style and his willingness to engage in the physical contests that define the game.
-Off the field, Minson was known for his sharp mind and articulate nature, pursuing studies in engineering.
-His career, which included a single All-Australian squad nomination, represents the vital yet often unglamorous role of the ruckman, a pillar upon which team strategy is built.
+Will Minson played 12 years in the AFL as a quintessential, old-school ruckman for the Western Bulldogs.
+Drafted in 2003, he stood well over two meters tall and used his strength and timing to give midfielders first use of the ball.
+He earned a reputation for his aggressive style and willingness to engage in the physical contests that define the game.
+Born in 1985, he pursued studies in engineering off the field.
+His career included a single All-Australian squad nomination.
+He represented the vital yet often unglamorous role of the ruckman, a pillar upon which team strategy is built.

 1981–1996